TakayukiNagamine/FastTrack-Workshop/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-# Welcome to the FastTrack Workshop repo!
+# Welcome to the FastTrack Workshop repository!

 This is the repository for the workshop on using FastTrack for the Phonetics lab meeting on 1st February, 2022.